 - air bag impact in a vehicle accident

-- hard hit to the chest from contact sport (e.g. football tackle)
+- a hard hit to the chest from a contact sport, such as from a football tackle

-- medical procedures that damage the lung (e.g. insertion of chest tubes, ventilator use, lung biopsies, and the administration of CPR)
+- medical procedures that can damage the lung, such as chest tube insertions, ventilator use, lung biopsies, and CPR

-Swift treatment of TP is critical.
-Symptoms are often severe, and could contribute to potentially fatal complications such as cardiac arrest, respiratory failure, and shock.
+Quick treatment of TP is critical.
+The symptoms are often severe, and they could contribute to potentially fatal complications such as cardiac arrest, respiratory failure, and shock.

 Some conditions that increase your risk of SSP include:

-- chronic obstructive pulmonary disease (emphysema, chronic bronchitis)
+- chronic obstructive pulmonary disease, such as emphysema or chronic bronchitis

 - lung cancer

-- cystic fibrosis (genetic lung disease that causes mucous build up in the lungs)
+- cystic fibrosis, which is a genetic lung disease that causes mucus to build up in the lungs

 Risk factors for TP include: